saurabh111233212/Ludicrous/README.md

 # Ludicrous
+David (`xudavid`) and Saurabh (`surb`)

 ## Overview
 A purely functional, terminal based text editor written in Haskell for the language Lu, a reduced form of the scripting language Lua.
 We have supported basic text editing functions such as autocorrect, syntax highlighting, and autoformatting.

 ## Module organization
+Below are the major components.
+We suggest you read the modules in the following order.
+The first three are "libraries" that we created to aid in our creating a functional text editor, and the fourth module `GUI` contains all of the code that defines the user-facing terminal interface.

 1. `AutoCorrect`: A memoized implementation of an autocorrect feature based off of the Levenshtein distance.